-In addition to the repurchase of 21.3% of our outstanding common stock during fiscal year 2003, our primary capital needs have been to fund working capital requirements and capital expenditures.
-Our primary source of capital for these purposes has been cash provided from operations and borrowings under our bank line of credit described later in this discussion of "Liquidity and Capital Resources."
-As of October 31, 2003 and 2002, we had no outstanding balance under our bank line of credit.
+Our primary capital needs during 2004 have been to fund working capital requirements and capital expenditures.
+Our primary source of capital for these purposes has been cash provided from operations.
+As of October 31, 2004 and 2003, we had no outstanding balance under our bank line of credit.

-Our cash totaled \$2.3 million as of October 31, 2003, an increase of \$1.6 million, compared to \$747,000 as of October 31, 2002.
+Our cash totaled \$4.3 million as of October 31, 2004, an increase of \$2.0 million, compared to \$2.3 million as of October 31, 2003.
 We maintain a sweep account arrangement with our bank, where at the end of each day all of our cash is used to paydown our outstanding note payable to the bank, if any.
-The increase in cash for the fiscal year ended October 31, 2003, was primarily due to net cash provided by operating activities of \$5.2 million, partially offset by the cost of the repurchase of 21.3% of our outstanding common stock totaling \$3.0 million.
+The increase in cash for the fiscal year ended October 31, 2004, was primarily due to net cash provided by operating activities of \$3.2 million, partially offset by the purchase of property and equipment totaling \$1.3 million.